Best Practices for Resource Capacity Planning

 Capacity planning does not happen by itself.
 You need someone who will develop and shepherd the capacity planning process and support Project Managers to create resource plans.
 You also need someone who can analyze the data and provide timely recommendations to the Portfolio Governance team; this is the role of the Portfolio Manager.

-While the PMO directly owns project management processes, the Portfolio Manager (or PMO Director) is the process owner for the resource capacity planning process.
+While the PMO directly owns project management processes, the Portfolio Manager (or PMO Director) is the process owner for the portfolio resource management process.
 The Portfolio Manager(s) work with the Project Management Office (PMO) and the Project Managers to aggregate resource data.
 This may require the Portfolio Manager to take an administrative role to remind and guide the Project Managers to develop and update their resource plans according to the process.

 The Portfolio Manager also needs to have adequate analytical skills in order to analyze resource data and assess resource capacity at the portfolio level.
 Resource analysis takes into account: